-- Have successfully completed an internship, on/off-campus work study employment, or employment consisting of a minimum of 150 hours relative to chosen field.
+- Have successfully completed a clinical, internship, or practicum, on/off-campus work study employment, or employment consisting of a minimum of 150 hours relative to chosen field.

 - Have demonstrated participation in two (2) years or four (4) semesters of regular involvement in at least one significant on- or off-campus extracurricular activity such as a pre-professional or professional society, a registered student organization (RSO), DU varsity, club or intramural athletics, or other qualified and Career Services-approved volunteer activities.